 How do you ensure all students are provided with a well-rounded education including enrichment opportunities?
 Describe:

-The process used to determine core instructional needs (data).
-How the school ensures instruction is aligned to world applications How extra curricular opportunities enrich the students' education.

-Opportunities to extend learning time.
-How the school connects classroom learning to re standards.
-Courses / electives that are not considered core- content.
-Courses / electives that are focused on job skills.
+- The process used to determine core instructional needs (data). - How the school ensures instruction is aligned to standards. - Courses/electives that are not considered core-content. - Courses/electives that are focused on job skills.